Military life can’t always be explained, but books can help others understand.

 Independence has always been a hallmark of navy wives.
 His charge surprised me.
 But, like a good researcher, I went to work.
 Here are four books I found very helpful in my navy wife “career.”

-Oh, my, what an example Sybil Stockdale provides of a smart, accomplished woman who held her family together while her husband spent seven years in a Viet Nam POW camp.
+Oh, my, what an example Sybil Stockdale provides of a smart, accomplished woman who held her family together!
+Her husband spent seven years in a Vietnam POW camp.

 Sybil’s life provided me with a role model, and I learned important truths: